 Finally, let us compare these results for the Noether charge with the results of \cite{iw}, and to that end we shall recall one of the principal results in \cite{iw}, referring to the variations of a stationary black hole solution, that states that in diffeomorphism invariant theories, in the second order formalism, the Noether charge relative to a bifurcate Killing horizon $\Sigma_0$ is proportional to the entropy of a black hole $S$.
 The result is the following

-where $\xi_0$ is the Killing field that vanishes on $\Sigma_0$ and at infinity tends to a stationary Killing vector field with unit norm and $\kappa_{(\xi_0)}$ is the corresponding surface gravity of a stationary black hole.
+where $\xi_0$ is the Killing field that vanishes on $\Sigma_0$ and at infinity tends to a stationary time-like Killing vector field with unit norm and $\kappa_{(\xi_0)}$ is the corresponding surface gravity of a stationary black hole.
 In the proof of this result it is assumed that $\de\kappa_{(\xi_0)} =0$.
 Furthermore, it has been shown that in the case of stationary variations the integral is independent of the choice of horizon cross-section.
-Our analysis, based on \cite{aes} and \cite{afk}, is different in various aspects: (1) we consider the first order formalism, (2) in our case the existence of the internal boundary is consistently treated, as, for example, in the expression for $\de H$ that involves integration over the whole boundary, not only over the asymptotic region, as in \cite{iw}, (3) our results are valid also for nonstationary configurations and (4) in our approach the integration is performed over an arbitrary 2-sphere cross section of a weakly isolated horizon, and not restricted to a preferred bifurcation surface.
-Taking this into account we wanted to see if in our approach the Noether charge can be related to the black hole energy.
-We already know that in general this is not the case, since nor the Holst term nor the topological terms contribute to the energy of black hole, though they modify the Noether charge.
+Our analysis, based on the IH formalism \cite{aes} and \cite{afk}, is different in various aspects: (1) we consider the first order formalism; (2) in our case the existence of the internal boundary is consistently treated, as, for example, in the expression for $\de H$ that involves integration over the whole boundary, not only over the asymptotic region, as in \cite{iw}; (3) our results are valid also for nonstationary configurations, and; (4) in our approach the integration is performed over an arbitrary 2-sphere cross section of a weakly isolated horizon, and not restricted to a preferred bifurcation surface.

+Taking this into account let us now see whether, in our approach, the Noether charge can be related to the black hole energy (or entropy).
+We already know that in general this is not the case, since neither the Holst term nor the topological terms contribute to the energy of the black hole, though they modify the Noether charge.